 This post may contain affiliate links.
 This means that I may receive a small commission if you purchase something at no cost to you.
 Please read my disclosure page for more info.
 All opinions are my own.

-We also had some family that got married at Cinderella’s Castle- yes you read that right!
-You hear people say they got married at Disney and my mind anyways goes straight to the Disney pavillion or in one of the beautiful resorts but what I mean is pulled in by eight white ponies and dropped off at the front steps of the castle in Cinderella’s glass carriage by the literal fairy godmother.
+A few years later we had family members that got married at Cinderella’s Castle.
+You hear people say they got married at Disney but what I mean by they got married at Disney is the bride was pulled in by eight white ponies and dropped off at the front steps of Cinderella’s Castle in Cinderella’s glass carriage by the literal fairy godmother.
 It is still the most impressive wedding I have ever seen to date.

 First a few ideas of ways to save some extra funds before you go because friends Mickey is literally on a mission to take every dollar to your name AND all the college funds too if you will let him 😉 It is NEVER too early to start planning for that next Disney vacation friends.
 I outline a plan below to save $3154.61 for your next vacation over the next year.
 Tons of families I have read about online literally plan 1-2 years in advance, so get started today!
 Tell the kids I said you are welcome 🙂

 If you have not already tapped into this resource I suggest you do.
 It costs nothing to you and literally takes two extra seconds in order to participate.
 All you have to do is when you are about to order something online from let’s say Kohl’s, instead of going directly to www.kohls.com go to Ebates.com first and then search for kohl’s and ebates will launch a shopping trip and you will be awarded a certain percentage of whatever you spend that day back to your ebates account which will be paid out to you quarterly.
 I try to remember but can’t say I remember every time- but the point is that is under a year I earned $92.61 for money I would have spent either way.
 I like it.
 Sign up here using my link